 Image 18 of 20

-The vast majority of scraping activity is done under the cover of darkness.
-Studies show only 10 to 15 percent is completed during daylight hours.
-Odds of catching a mature buck (or any deer) tending a scrape during daylight is minimal at best and completely abysmal at worst.
+The majority of scraping activity is done under the cover of darkness.
+Studies show only 10 to 15% is completed during daylight hours.
+The odds of catching a mature buck (or any deer) tending a scrape during daylight are minimal at best.

 Image 19 of 20

 I can think of countless deer that I’ve killed and those of other’s that I’ve helped track that didn’t go downhill or toward water.
-In fact, the Kentucky buck I killed last year started out going downhill, only to turn and climb a steep incline, and falling dead at the top of it in a clearing.
-Mortally wounded deer don’t always run downhill.
+In fact, the Kentucky buck I killed a few seasons ago started out going downhill, only to turn and climb a steep incline and fall dead at the top of it in a clearing.
+Mortally wounded deer don’t follow rules.